Koma1867/Soomi-V1-Chess-engine-in-golang/README.md

 <h1 align="center">Soomi Chess Engine</h1>

--Soomi is a small, educational chess engine written in Go.
+-Soomi is a small chess engine written in Go.
 It started as a learning project to understand core chess programming techniques like bitboards and search algorithms.

 -Despite this it is able to produce almost master level chess play, my estimations put it above 2000 elo.